 The businesses which still choose to allocate resources on the making of a marketing plan, often ignore that plan later in the work process.
 Something unexpected comes up, they delay the next step for "later" without any real reason for that or they simply think that there is no point in following the marketing plan.
 The company continues to function without a strategy for the future.

 Even though it may seem complicated and tedious to you, our advice is - if you own or manage a business, plan your marketing.
-Success does not come to those who act in chaotic way and without a strategy.
+Success does not come to those who act in a chaotic way and without a strategy.

-2. When you are making the marketing plan of your company, get to know you customers – both the real ones and the potential ones.
+2. When you are making the marketing plan of your company, get to know your customers – both the real ones and the potential ones.
 Many managers or business owners have trouble describing even their current customers.
-The reason is that they have never thought about this and have never made analysis and assessment of the issue.
+The reason is that they have never thought about this and have never made an analysis and assessment of the issue.
 Well, now you have a reason to do it.
 This analysis will be extremely useful for the plan.

 Think unconventionally about your customers.
 Don't think about what you can offer them - think about what they want.
 Who are they?
 How do they think?
 What jobs do they have?
 How old are they?
 Where do they live?
 What media do they use?
 Are they influenced by advertising at all?
 What kind of advertising?
 There are countless questions, finding answers to them could be the first stage of the marketing plan.